Netflix/vmaf/README.md

 The VMAF package has its core feature extraction library written in C, and the rest glue code written in Python.
 It also incorporates an external C++ library named libsvm.
 To build the C/C++ code, it requires cc and g++.
 To run commands, it requires Python 2 installed.

-(Optional) To perform VMAF computation in parallel on multiple reference/distorted video pairs, you will need a Python package named [pathos](https://pypi.python.org/pypi/pathos) (>= 0.1a1).
-For example, run_vmaf_in_batch will execute VMAF in parallel if it detects that pathos is installed; otherwise, it will fall back to sequential execution.
-To install pathos, on Ubuntu, run (assuming pip pre-installed):

-`pip install pathos`

-(Optional) The VMAF training/testing framework requires a Python data processing package named [pandas](http://pandas.pydata.org/) (>= 0.13.1).
-To install pandas, on Ubuntu, run:

-`pip install pandas`

 ##Installation

 After cloning VMAF repo to local, cd to the repo directory and run:

 `make`

 There is a subdirectory named python.
-Add the python subdirectory to PYTHONPATH:
+Add the python subdirectory to the environment variable PYTHONPATH:

 `export PYTHONPATH=[path_to_repo_dir]/python:$PYTHONPATH`